Veteran Housing Grants

 - Grants are only awarded to 501(c)3 nonprofit organizations that have been in good standing with the Internal Revenue Service for at least 5 years.

 - Organizations with a current operating budget of at least $300,000 and audited financial statements from the past three years.

-- Organizations with previous experience developing, and either currently manage or own, veteran specific housing.
+- Organizations with previous experience developing, and currently manage or own

-- For multifamily rental projects, nonprofit must have a 15+ year ownership stake in the development.
+- Organizations must have a 15+ year ownership stake in the development.

-- Grants are awarded solely for the physical construction or repair of housing for veterans (hard costs).
+- Grants will be awarded solely for the physical construction of housing for veterans (hard costs).
 THDF does not provide funding for soft costs, such as furnishings, rental subsidies, tenant services, etc.